Dhami0007/Dhami0007.github.io/README.md

 ## Features

-- **Clean and Responsive Design:** The template from XYZ site provides a modern and visually appealing layout that adapts to various screen sizes.
+- **Clean and Responsive Design:** The template provides a modern and visually appealing layout that adapts to various screen sizes.

 - **Education and Experience:** Details about my academic background, including my specialization in computer science, and any relevant work experience or internships.